JetBrains/guide/site/webstorm/tips/move-elements-left-right/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 You can swap function parameters, attributes in tags, and elements in objects, arrays and boolean expressions using *Move Element Left/Right*:
 - *Alt+Shift+Cmd+Left/Right* on macOS
 - *Alt+Shift+Ctrl+Left/Right* on Windows and Linux
----